dgwhited/guardduty-runbooks/runbooks/credentialaccess-kubernetes-anomalousbehavior-secretsaccessed.md

 **Remediation recommendations:**

 Examine the permissions granted to the Kubernetes user in your cluster and ensure that all these permissions are needed.
 If the permissions were granted mistakenly or maliciously, revoke user access and reverse any changes made by an unauthorized user to your cluster.
-For more information, see [Remediating EKS Audit Log Monitoring findings Remediating EKS Runtime Monitoring findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-remediate-kubernetes.html).
+For more information, see [Remediating EKS Audit Log Monitoring findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-remediate-kubernetes.html).

 If your AWS credentials are compromised, see [Remediating compromised AWS credentials](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_remediate.html#compromised-creds).